Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: Introduction

 \section{Introduction}

 The quest to understand the structure of hadrons—the strongly interacting bound states of quarks and gluons—remains one of the deepest challenges in modern physics.
 Quantum Chromodynamics (QCD), the fundamental theory of strong interactions, has been firmly established since the mid-1970s as part of the Standard Model \cite{Yang:1954ek,Fritzsch:1973pi}.
-As a non-Abelian gauge theory with local $SU(3)_c$ symmetry, QCD displays two hallmark phenomena: asymptotic freedom, whereby the interaction strength decreases at short distances, and confinement, the empirical fact that quarks and gluons are never observed as free particles \cite{Wilson:1974sk,Greensite:2011zz}.
-These features, combined with the emergence of dynamical chiral symmetry breaking (DCSB), make QCD a remarkably rich and complex theory, governing the bulk of visible matter in the universe \cite{Roberts:1994dr,Roberts:2007ji}.
+As a non-Abelian gauge theory with local $SU(3)_c$ symmetry, QCD displays two hallmark phenomena: asymptotic freedom, whereby the interaction strength decreases at short distances, and confinement, the empirical fact that no color non-singlet combinations of quarks and gluons are ever observed as free particles \cite{Wilson:1974sk,Greensite:2011zz}.
+These features, combined with the emergence of dynamical chiral symmetry breaking (DCSB), make QCD a remarkably rich and complex theory, governing the bulk of visible matter in the universe \cite{Wilczek:2000it,Brodsky:2024zev}.

 The discovery of asymptotic freedom in 1973 laid the foundation for a perturbative treatment of QCD at high energies \cite{Gross:1973id}.
 Yet, at low energies—the regime that controls the mass spectrum, form factors, and distribution functions of hadrons—perturbative techniques fail \cite{Politzer:1973fx}.
-The strong coupling grows large, the expansion in Feynman diagrams diverges, and phenomena like confinement and DCSB dominate the dynamics.
-This tension between the elegance of QCD at the Lagrangian level and the difficulty of extracting predictions in the non-perturbative domain has motivated the development of a wide range of theoretical and computational strategies \cite{Weinberg:1996kr}.
+The strong coupling grows large, the expansion in Feynman diagrams becomes meaningless, and purely non-perturbative phenomena of confinement and DCSB dominate the emergent infrared dynamics.
+This transition from the elegance of QCD at the perturbative level to the difficulty of extracting predictions in the non-perturbative domain has motivated the development of a wide range of theoretical and computational strategies \cite{Weinberg:1996kr}.